mashedcreative/gift-aid-for-woocommerce/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin in the 'Products' tab of the WooCommerce settings

+## Known Issues

+Due to the fact that WooCommerce core is missing the ability to use either of the following to populate a more appropriate tab with our settings we're having to put them in the *Products* tab for now.

+`woocommerce_get_settings_checkout`

+`woocommerce_get_settings_tax`

 ## Changelog

 **1.0.1** - *14.09.2015* - Changed the way the Gift Aid status is added to the email template.